dgibson/kata-vfio-tools/crictl.md

 # make crio-conf-kata-vfio
 ```

-That will append a stanza to `/etc/crio/crio.conf` with the correct
+That will rewrite `/etc/crio/crio.conf.d/kata-vfio.conf` with the
-configuration for your local Kata build under the name `kata-vfio`.
+correct configuration for your local Kata build under the name
-You only need to do this once, if it needs updating, you'll have to
-manually remove it from `crio.conf` and re-run.
+`kata-vfio`.